How to Engrave a Cutting Board

 • “Established [Year]” with the date celebrating special occasions

-When choosing a font for your design, consider a typeface that looks like a stencil or handwriting style.
-You may want to avoid an intricate design depending on the capabilities of your laser engraving machine.
+When choosing a font for your design, consider a typeface that resembles a stencil or handwriting style.
+You may want to avoid an intricate design depending on your laser engraving machine’s capabilities.

 Step 2: Adjust the laser machine to the proper height

-Before importing your design and sizing it in xTool Creative Space (XCS), you should adjust your xTool M1 to the proper height.
-Start by opening the XCS software, and turn on your xTool M1 machine.
+Before importing your design and sizing it in xTool Creative Space (XCS), you should adjust your xTool’s work surface to the proper height.
+Start by opening the XCS software, and turn on your machine.

 Circle icon